 Which Roomba Is Right For You?
 Roomba Comparison Chart

-So there we go.
-You've read the previous article 10 reasons why you should buy a robot vacuum cleaner and decided to get Roomba.
-The question is: which one to choose.
-Today we compare the three of them: Roomba 980, Roomba 890 and Roomba 690.
+The question is: which Roomba to choose.
+Today we compare three of them: the Roomba 980, Roomba 890 and Roomba 690.

-This is what Roomba 980 owner says about the robot:
+This is what a Roomba 980 owner says about the robot:

 «The house was apparently clean, but then we switched on the Roomba robot and he found the more dust that we could ever have imagined — HA, Osnabrück, Germany»